jhirvioja/preact-vite-ts/README.md

 # preact-vite-ts

-Template to quickly scaffold a Preact + Vite + TypeScript + Pure Css project (using preact-router)
+Template to quickly scaffold a Preact + Vite + TypeScript + Pure CSS project (using preact-router)